SymfonyCasts/symfony7/sfcasts/owning-inverse.md

 symfony console doctrine:query:sql "SELECT * FROM starship_part"
 ```

-Sure enough, there are two new parts each related to a starship.
+Sure enough, we have two new parts each related to a starship.

 So, what gives?
 We just set
 the *inverse* side of the relationship, and it *still* saved to the database.
-That is the opposite of what I just told you!
+That's the opposite of what I just told you!

 ## The Plot Twist: Inverse Side Setting the Owning Side